slsa-framework/slsa/docs/get-started.md

 ### Build platform plugins or extensions

-The following options work with your build system to produce unsigned, formatted provenance.
+The following options work with your build platform to produce unsigned, formatted provenance.
 They do not qualify for SLSA 2 because they are unsigned and not run by the hosted server:

 -   [Azure DevOps extension](https://github.com/slsa-framework/azure-devops-demo)
 -   [Jenkins SLSA generator](https://github.com/slsa-framework/slsa-jenkins-generator)